pranav-ap/blog/content/posts/graphql.md

 # The Query Language

 A GraphQL client helps you connect to the GraphQL server.
-It sends the query to the server, along with any variables used.
+It sends the query to the server, along with any variables required.

 Client implementations like the Apollo Client provide a complete solution for local state management.
 Apollo Client takes care of the request cycle from start to finish, including tracking loading and error states for you.